Itō Hirobumi: Shift towards annexation and resignation

-The spread of the "righteous army" movement provided ample proof that Itō's gradualist reform program had failed to win over the Korean populace.
-Concluding that the policy of "nurturing self-rule" was a dead end, he resigned as Resident-General in June 1909.
+The spread of the "righteous army" movement suggested to Itō and other officials that the policy had not secured broad support.
+Concluding that the policy of "nurturing self-rule" was no longer seen by him as workable, he resigned as Resident-General in June 1909.
 He had never ruled out annexation as an option, telling Foreign Minister Hayashi Tadasu in 1907 that it would be "good policy" to secure Russia's assent in advance.
 In April 1909, he gave his approval to the annexation plan proposed by Prime Minister Katsura Tarō and Foreign Minister Komura Jutarō.
 This shift is attributed by Takii to Japan's decision to secure Korea in exchange for ceasing its pursuit of interests in Manchuria, a compromise reached amidst international pressures, particularly concerning the Gando Convention with China.
 For Itō, preventing deeper military entanglement in Manchuria became a paramount concern.
-His final acquiescence, driven by the failure of his policies in Korea and the recognition that it was easier to make enemies than friends there, cleared the way for the advocates of annexation to accelerate their plans.
+His final acquiescence, driven by the failure of his policies in Korea and concerns about increasing hostility and resistance in Korea.

 Even as he agreed to annexation, his dictated memo outlined a post-annexation structure for Korea that included a two-house parliament with elected Korean representatives and a responsible cabinet composed of Koreans, supervised by a Japanese viceroy.
 This suggests that even in the context of annexation, Itō envisioned a degree of Korean autonomy and popular participation, though whether this was a realistic or achievable plan remains debatable.